Tropic of Cancer (novel): Characters

 A woman married to Sylvester.
 The character was modeled after Bertha Schrank, who was married to Joseph Schrank.
-It may also be noted that during the writing of the novel, Miller also had a passionate affair with Anais Nin; by changing the "T" to an "S", one can make out Anais from Tania by rearranging the letters.
+It may also be noted that during the writing of the novel, Miller also had a passionate affair with Anaïs Nin; by changing the "T" to an "S", one can make out Anais from Tania by rearranging the letters.
 It may also be noted that in one of Nin's many passionate letters to Miller, she quotes his swoon found below.
 Tania has an affair with Miller, who fantasizes about her:

 O Tania, where now is that warm cunt of yours, those fat, heavy garters, those soft, bulging thighs?
 There is a bone in my prick six inches long.
 I will ream out every wrinkle in your cunt, Tania, big with seed.
 I will send you home to your Sylvester with an ache in your belly and your womb turned inside out.
 Your Sylvester!
 Yes, he knows how to build a fire, but I know how to inflame a cunt.
 I shoot hot bolts into you, Tania, I make your ovaries incandescent.